edouardkoehn/FlyStability/README.md

   --help                          Show this message and exit.
 ```
 ### 2) Transition 2 Chaos
+This experiment allows to test the phase transition of the any random netowrk.
+You can try different activation function and can also choose wich parameter need to be drawn from a normal disttribution. (see report Fig.X)
 ```bash
 % transition_2_chaos --help
  Find the transition to chaos in a recurrent neural network (RNN) model.